 A mathematician who illuminates the abstract beauty of infinity and set theory while passionately advocating for clear, accessible mathematics education for all.

-Judith Roitman's career is a dual exploration of the furthest reaches of mathematical abstraction and the most practical questions of how we teach it.
-As a researcher, she operates in the rarefied air of set theory and topology, fields concerned with the fundamental nature of mathematical infinity and space.
-Her work on Boolean algebras and combinatorial set theory is respected for its clarity and insight.
-But Roitman is equally known for her fierce dedication to mathematics education.
-She has been a vocal critic of the 'math wars,' advocating for teaching methods that build deep conceptual understanding rather than rote memorization.
-At the University of Kansas, where she is a professor emerita, she was known as a demanding yet inspiring teacher who could make even the most daunting topics feel approachable.
-She bridges the often-wide gap between research mathematicians and classroom teachers, insisting that the beauty and logic of mathematics should be available to every student, not just the gifted few.
+Judith Roitman proved results in Boolean algebras and combinatorial set theory, fields concerned with mathematical infinity and space.
+She also became a vocal critic of the 'math wars,' advocating teaching methods that build deep conceptual understanding over rote memorization.
+At the University of Kansas, where she is professor emerita, she was known as a demanding yet inspiring teacher.
+Roitman bridges the gap between research mathematicians and classroom teachers, insisting that the beauty of mathematics should be available to every student.
+Her career combines abstract research with practical questions of education.
+She was born in 1945.

 1928–1945